Parity of zero: Students' knowledge

-The chart on the right depicts children's beliefs about the parity of zero, as they progress from Year 1 to Year 6 of the English education system.
+The chart on the right depicts children's beliefs about the parity of zero, as they progress from Year 1 (age 5–6 years) to Year 6 (age 10–11 years) of the English education system.
 The data is from Len Frobisher, who conducted a pair of surveys of English schoolchildren.
 Frobisher was interested in how knowledge of single-digit parity translates to knowledge of multiple-digit parity, and zero figures prominently in the results.

 In a preliminary survey of nearly 400 seven-year-olds, 45% chose even over odd when asked the parity of zero.
 A follow-up investigation offered more choices: neither, both, and don't know.
 This time the number of children in the same age range identifying zero as even dropped to 32%.
 Success in deciding that zero is even initially shoots up and then levels off at around 50% in Years 3 to 6.
 For comparison, the easiest task, identifying the parity of a single digit, levels off at about 85% success.

 In interviews, Frobisher elicited the students' reasoning.
 One fifth-year decided that 0 was even because it was found on the 2 times table.
 A couple of fourth-years realized that zero can be split into equal parts.
 Another fourth-year reasoned "1 is odd and if I go down it's even."
 The interviews also revealed the misconceptions behind incorrect responses.
 A second-year was "quite convinced" that zero was odd, on the basis that "it is the first number you count".
 A fourth-year referred to 0 as "none" and thought that it was neither odd nor even, since "it's not a number".
 In another study, Annie Keith observed a class of 15 second-graders who convinced each other that zero was an even number based on even-odd alternation and on the possibility of splitting a group of zero things in two equal groups.